open-mmlab/mmdetection3d/docs/en/1_exist_data_model.md

 ```

-If you have just multiple machines connected withbu ethernet, you can refer to
+If you have just multiple machines connected within ethernet, you can refer to
 PyTorch [launch utility](https://pytorch.org/docs/stable/distributed.html).
 Usually it is slow if you do not have high speed networking like InfiniBand.